rm-hull/luma.lcd/doc/python-usage.rst

   with canvas(device, dither=True) as draw:
       draw.rectangle((10, 10, 30, 30), outline="white", fill="red")

 The ST7735 and ILI9341 devices can display 262K colour RGB images.
-If supplied 24-bit RGB images, they are automatically downscaled to 18-bit RGB to fit these device's 262K color-space.
+When supplying 24-bit RGB images, they are automatically downscaled to 18-bit RGB to fit these device's 262K color-space.

 Landscape / Portrait Orientation
 """"""""""""""""""""""""""""""""
 By default the PCD8544, ST7735, UC1701X and ILI9341 displays will all be oriented
-inlandscape mode (84x48, 160x128, 128x64 and 320x240 pixels respectively).
+in landscape mode (84x48, 160x128, 128x64 and 320x240 pixels respectively).
 Should
 you have an application that requires the display to be mounted in a portrait aspect, then add a :py:attr:`rotate=N` parameter when creating the device: